CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ### [Heartbeat and Metrics](https://github.com/CybercentreCanada/assemblyline-core/tree/master/assemblyline_core/metrics)

 All core components in Assemblyline generate some sort of metrics so that we can track their performance and see if the system is alive and well.
 Those metrics are sent to a message queue in Redis volatile which is then read by the Metrics and Heartbeat containers.
-The Heartbeat container will aggregate those metrics and send them back to the SocketIO server for immediate consumption in the Frontend and the Metrics container will aggregate those metrics as well but will store them in the logging ELK (Elasticsearch + Logstash + Kibana) stack for consumption by administators after the fact.
+The Heartbeat container will aggregate those metrics and send them back to the SocketIO server for immediate consumption in the Frontend and the Metrics container will aggregate those metrics as well but will store them in the logging ELK (Elasticsearch + Logstash + Kibana) stack for consumption by administrators after the fact.

 ![Metrics](./images/Metrics.png)